Angelos-Karakoulias/Discovering-Events-in-Time-Evolving-Social-Networks/README.md

 ## Output Data format
 Events.csv: a file containing the events detected from our algorithm with the following format: ``` Window Length, Number of factors, Event Timestamp, Event activity score```

+Nodes.csv: a file containing the nodes participating on a event with the format:```Window Length, Number of Factors, Event Timestamp, Event Activity score, Participating Node```